TGOSS1984/uk_winter_mountain_tours_v2/README.md

 - Richer profiles (phone, preferences).
 - Admin email on booking.
 - CTA buttons like subscrieb to newsletter, conatact us, say hello, properly wired using django form handling

 ---

+## Privacy

+- **What we store:** email address and booking details required to manage your tour (e.g., confirmations/cancellations).
+- **What we don’t do:** no third-party analytics, tracking pixels, or marketing cookies in this MVP.
+- **Retention:** booking emails are retained only as long as necessary for service records.
+- **Your rights:** contact us to request deletion or correction of your data; we’ll remove personal data on request.
+- **Dev & test:** in development, emails use Django’s console/locmem backends (no external sending).

+---